Skip to Content

 When you’re ready to purchase a home, it’s easy to get stuck on deciding the right mortgage for your needs.
 With so many options out there, it’s difficult to determine which is best for you.

 FHA loans offer lenient eligibility criteria and smaller down payment requirements.
 Conventional loans, on the other hand, are more widely used and accessible to a broader range of people.
-FHA loans allow down payments as low as 3.5% with credit scores starting at 580, while certain conventional loans can start as low as 3% down but typically have additional borrower eligibility requirements.
+FHA loans allow down payments as low as 3.5% with credit scores starting at 580, though at First Residential, we require a minimum credit score of 620.
+Certain conventional loans can start as low as 3% down but typically have additional borrower eligibility requirements.

 But which is better: FHA or conventional loans?
 We’ll break it down below.